-A graduate student wishing to withdraw from the university and terminate his or her graduate student standing may do so by submitting a letter to the Graduate School.
+A graduate student wishing to withdraw from the university and terminate his or her graduate student standing may do so by submitting an email or letter to the Graduate School at gradschool@umd.edu.
 The Graduate School will cancel the student's admission status effective the date the letter is received.
-If the student is registered for classes at the time of resignation, the Graduate School will ask the Office of the University Registrar to withdraw the student.
+If the student is registered for classes at the time of their resignation, they must complete the "Degree-Seeking Graduate Student Withdrawal Form" and submit it to the Office of the University Registrar.
 A graduate student seeking to return to UMD after resigning must reapply for admission and is subject to all graduate program and Graduate School requirements.
-They may be required to repeat previously elected courses.
+They may be required to repeat previously taken courses.

-For more information, visit academiccatalog. umd.edu/graduate/policies/registration-policies.
+For more information, visit academiccatalog. umd.edu/graduate/policies/registrationpolicies/#resignation-from-the-university.

-Refunds of Tuition and Fees (Undergraduate and Graduate Students)
+Refunds of Tuition and Fees

 All financial accounts must be cleared through The Office of Student Financial Services and Cashiering.
-Only eligible account credits in excess of the nonrefundable enrollment deposit will be refunded.
+Only eligible account credits in excess of the non refundable enrollment deposit will be refunded.
 A check stop payment or a credit card charge-back/dispute does not constitute an official withdrawal.
 For complete instructions and the current refund schedule visit billpay.umd.edu/refunds.